fezhull/Flutter-App-with-Laravel-Backend-Integration/README.md

 ## Requirements
 - Flutter: Install Flutter SDK to run the project.
-- Laravel Backend: A running Laravel backend API that serves property data (Refer to the backend [README]).
+- Laravel Backend: A running Laravel backend API that serves property data (Refer to the backend [README](https://github.com/yourusername/property-management-backend).
 - Postman: For testing API endpoints (if needed for debugging).

 For help getting started with Flutter development, view the